 Brooke has a Masters Degree in sports science, majoring in Skill Acquisition.
 In 2011, she was given the opportunity to continue her Masters research at the Australian Institute of Sport where she worked with both coaches and athletes looking at way to enhance skill learning within the training environment.
 This involved work with the Australian Swim team, Australian Track and Field team, the Matildas, the Diamonds and Queensland Firebirds, men’s volleyball, men’s and women’s basketball, canoe/kayak and cricket.
 This opportunity gave Brooke the skills and experience from a wide range of different coaches and sports to tailor training sessions around the athlete’s specific needs and develop a scientifically sound approach to managing training loads, physical and psychological preparation for each individual.

-Brooke and Brendan have a two boys Brooklyn and Preston!
+Brooke and Brendan have a three children (two boys and a girl)!
 They both feel so blessed to have all the families of ASPIRE around them to share their own family’s journey with.